malagebidi/Focus-Filter/README.md

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

----

-*Disclaimer: This project is not affiliated with AdGuard or any of the websites mentioned above.
-It is a community-maintained filter list for personal customization.*